 Tips for making money with a food truck

 Whilst this is a thriving industry and is, in fact, growing year on year in the UK & US not everyone makes a success of it.
-Yes, a passion for food is very important, but unfortunately, this on its own is not enough and there a number of things you need to do in order to maximize your chances of making a living.
+Yes, a passion for food is very important, but unfortunately, this on its own is not enough and there a number of things you need to do in order to maximise your chances of making a living.

 Treat it like a business

-I Can't emphasize this first point enough.
+I Can't emphasise this first point enough.
 If you intend to make money from street food you need to treat it like a business.
 Copy what the successful people in the industry do and come across as professional (even if you feel like you are faking it).
 That means a logo, preferable uniforms, and a well-presented food truck, stall or cart and increasingly more important, a website.

 Choose the right food to sell